ozone4real/subscribe-challenge/README.md

 In the problem statement, there was this instruction:
 `The rounding rules for sales tax are that for a tax rate of n%, a shelf price of p contains (np/100 **rounded up to the nearest 0.05**)`

-Based on the test input and results in the example, I think the statement in bold above should be `rounded up to the next 0.05`
+Based on the test input and results in the example, I think the statement in bold above should be `rounded up to the next 0.05`, i.e `next` instead of `nearest`.